MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mip-easy-trials.md

 - If there are 10 or more instances of credit card numbers found in a document or email, recommend the user applies the sensitivity label **Highly Confidential **\ **Unrestricted (no protection)**

+> [!NOTE]
+> If we detected you have your own sensitivity labels published, we'll prompt you to select one of your own labels for auto-labeling and configure it for you.

 ## Service-side auto-labeling

 Service-side auto-labeling helps label sensitive documents at rest, and emails in transit.
-The default service-side auto-labeling policy creates a policy for documents at rest in simulation mode.
-In this mode, documents aren't actually labeled until you turn on the policy.
-Simulation mode allows you to preview what documents would get labeled when the policy is turned on, so you have confidence in the labeling feature before you deploy the policy to your tenant for actual labeling.
+The default service-side auto-labeling policy creates a policy in simulation mode for documents stored in all SharePoint or OneDrive sites, and all emails that are sent via Exchange Online.
+In simulation mode, items aren't actually labeled until you turn on the policy.
+Simulation mode allows you to preview what items would get labeled when the policy is turned on, so you have confidence in the labeling feature before you deploy the policy to your tenant for actual labeling.

 The default service-side auto-labeling has the following configuration: